terra-money/wallet-provider/templates/lit/README.md

 # This template is just for reference.

-This template is an example of how `WalletController` behaves underneath the React API.
+This template is an example of how `WalletController` interacts with `<WalletProvider>` under the React API.

-This example allows you to understand what happens under the `<WalletProvider>` React API.

-# ⚠️ This is may not a best example
+# ⚠️ This may not be the best example for your use case

-This is just a sample created for basic usage examples, and may not be the best example to deal with this framework.
+This is just a sample created to illustrate basic use.

-If you have a better way to improve, you can always send [PR](https://github.com/terra-money/wallet-provider).
+If you have suggestions for improvment you can always open a [PR](https://github.com/terra-money/wallet-provider).